-TREVOR CHALK - North Western Region
+TREVOR CHALK - Development Officer

 Trevor commenced with Rural Business Tasmania in June 2016.
 He was the Managing Director of an aviation business based at Wynyard airport for 18 years before entering the ministry.
 He served as an ordained pastor at Westbury and as President of the Baptists Churches of Tasmania.
 Trevor grew up on a dairy farm at Burnie and currently farms a property at Boat Harbour.
 He was a top Pyrethrum producer in 2009.
 In recent years he has worked with Rural Alive & Well, providing emotional and physical support to those in farming, forestry and mining industries.
 He is a keen bushwalker and bee-keeper.